sandvikcode/flames-web-tooling/README.md

 # Setup

-Install this dependency as a devDependency
+Install this dependency as a devDependency, don't install any eslint or prettier dependencies directly in your project.

 Create a file `.prettierrc.js` in the root of the project with the contents: